 Bloom will allow you to add email optin forms to your website or blog.
 It integrates with 16 different email service providers, so subscribers will be automatically added to your list.
 You can create a variety of different types of forms including popups, fly-ins, in-post forms, sidebar widgets, and below-post forms.
 You can also control when the forms are displayed.

 Honestly, I don’t have any experience with Bloom.
 I use OptinMonster and Thrive Leads because they have more features than Bloom.
 That being said, Bloom can get the job done.

 Monarch will add social sharing buttons to your posts.
 You can choose between several different styles and locations.
 Plus, you can also choose which social networks to include.
 I’ve used Monarch on several of my blogs and I find it to be pretty good, although there are other social media plugins that have more features.

 My Experience with Elegant Themes

 As someone who has been an Elegant Themes member for several years, I’ve always been very happy with the membership.
 The themes are very well designed, very flexible, and easy to customize.
 In my opinion they are as good as any themes on the market.
 And to top it off, the pricing is outstanding, especially if you have multiple websites.

-Customer service is provided via a forum.
+Customer service is provided via a forum or email.
 There are forums for each theme and plugin, so you may be able to find an answer to your questions simply by searching the forums.
 Of course, you can also post your question and someone from Elegant Themes will respond.
 From my experience, the customer support is pretty good.
 It’s on par or better than the support you’ll get from most WordPress theme developers.